 Monitoring in the workplace must be done lawfully.
-There are many examples of where employees have taken on employers for unlawfuly monitoring their communications (like telephone calls) in the workplace, especially their electronic communications (like email and SMSs).
+There are many examples of where employees have taken on employers for unlawfully monitoring their communications (like telephone calls) in the workplace, especially their electronic communications (like email and SMSs).
 We can help you to lawfully monitor activities in the workplace.
 It depends on whether you have the written consent of every employee to monitor, or not.

 If you have written consent

-- standalone written consent,
+- a standalone written consent, or

-- the employee is contracting out of a constitutional right, which is ‘more important’ than a non-constitutional right
+- The employee is contracting out of a constitutional right, which is ‘more important’ than a non-constitutional right.

-- RICA, our monitoring law, deals with paper documents, as well as electronic documents (a fact which is often overlooked)
+- RICA, our monitoring law, deals with paper documents, as well as electronic documents (a fact which is often overlooked).

-- it is debatable whether RICA only applies to monitoring taking place in real time (RICA refers to monitoring a communication during the “course of its occurrence or transmission”) or to stored data as well.
+- It is debatable whether RICA only applies to monitoring taking place in real time (RICA refers to monitoring a communication during the “course of its occurrence or transmission”) or to stored data as well.
 This has very important practical ramifications for the organisation regarding what it can monitor.

 If you don’t have consent to monitor

 Where an organisation has not obtained written consent, it can nevertheless monitor in specific circumstances by following a procedure.
-You need the following documents as a package:

 - A properly worded visitor sign in sheet and notice at the entrance to the company building where CCTV cameras are used on company premises.